 The 2013 Plan is administered by the Committee, which has the authority to control and manage the operation and administration of the 2013 Plan.
-In particular, the Committee has the authority to determine the persons to whom, and the time or times at which, incentive options, nonqualified stock options, restricted stock, SARs or RSUs shall be granted, the number of shares to be represented by each option agreement or covered by each restricted stock purchase agreement, SAR agreement or RSU agreement and the exercise price of such options and the base price of such SARs.
+In particular, the Committee has the authority to determine the persons to whom, and the time or times at which, incentive options, nonqualified stock options, restricted stock or SARs shall be granted, the number of shares to be represented by each option agreement or covered by each restricted stock purchase agreement, and the exercise price of such options and the base price of such SARs.
 In addition, the Committee has the authority to accelerate the exercisability or vesting of any award, and to determine the specific terms, conditions and restrictions of each award.

-Unless provided otherwise within each written option agreement, restricted stock purchase agreement, SAR agreement or RSU agreement as the case may be, the vesting of all options, restricted stock, SARs and

-RSUs granted under the 2013 Plan shall accelerate automatically in the event of a "change in control" (as defined in the 2013 Plan) effective as of immediately prior to the consummation of the change in control unless such equity awards are to be assumed by the acquiring or successor entity (or parent thereof) or equity awards of comparable value are to be issued in exchange therefor or the equity awards granted under the 2013 Plan are to be replaced by the acquiring entity with other incentives under a new incentive program containing such terms and provisions as the Committee in its discretion may consider equitable.
+Unless provided otherwise within each written option agreement, restricted stock purchase agreement or SAR agreement, as the case may be, the vesting of all options, restricted stock and SARs granted under the 2013 Plan shall accelerate automatically in the event of a "change in control" (as defined in the 2013 Plan) effective as of immediately prior to the consummation of the change in control unless such equity awards are to be assumed by the acquiring or successor entity (or parent thereof) or equity awards of comparable value are to be issued in exchange therefor or the equity awards granted under the 2013 Plan are to be replaced by the acquiring entity with other incentives under a new incentive program containing such terms and provisions as the Committee in its discretion may consider equitable.